The International Student Program is happy to help you with any concerns that you are facing, including stress and mental health issues.

 If your listening skills are weak, continue taking notes in class, but consider taping lectures or borrowing another student’s notes (this can be a good way to make contact with U.S. students as well as provide a means for checking your comprehension).
 Spend time listening to the radio and/or TV even if you can not follow everything being said.

 If your speaking skills are weak, you might benefit from becoming active on campus.
 Join a student group or another club based on your interests like International Student Association or participating in activities in the dorms like floor programs and meetings.
 Participate in an intramural sports team.
-Throughout the school year, Intramurals and Recreation offers team and individual sport opportunities, like basketball, raquetball and soccer.
+Throughout the school year, Intramurals and Recreation offers team and individual sport opportunities, like basketball, racquetball, and soccer.

 Go to a Culture hour, sign up for a trip through ISA’s Cougar Cruising Program, or participate in volunteer opportunities through the Office of Community Engagement.
 Living with roommates who do not speak your language can also provide you with speaking opportunities.
 International Student Program Events and Programs.

 English as a Second Language (ESL) classes are offered on campus and address each of these areas.
 The ESL department offers classes in oral skills, reading and composition.
 ESL classes are really useful!
-Some students find it helpful to take the same ESL class several times because there always opportunity to improve one’s skills.
+Some students find it helpful to take the same ESL class several times because there's always an opportunity to improve one’s skills.
 If you have questions, talk to the ESL coordinator, Nancy Pederson.
 320-589-6454

 If you want to see improvement in your language skills it is essential to participate in activities that allow you to practice English every day.
 It’s understandable if the idea of speaking English with Americans who are strangers makes you nervous.
 It’s important to remind yourself what you can gain from improving your English and what you will lose if you do not.